-As directed by the physician.
+As directed by the physician

-4.3 Contraindications:
+4.3 Contraindications

-- Hypersensitivity to the active substance (Clonazepam and Escitalopram). - History of sensitivity to benzodiazepines.
-Hypersensitivity to any of the excipients. - Clinical or biochemical evidence of significant liver disease. - Acute narrow angle glaucoma (it may be used in patients with open angle glaucoma who are receiving appropriate therapy). - Concomitant treatment with non-selective, irreversible monoamine oxidase inhibitors (MAO-inhibitors) is contraindicated due to the risk of serotonin syndrome with agitation, tremor, hyperthermia etc. - The combination of CLONOTRIL PLUS with reversible MAO-A inhibitors (e.g. moclobemide) or the reversible non-selective MAO-inhibitor linezolid is contraindicated due to the risk of onset of a serotonin syndrome. - CLONOTRIL PLUS is contraindicated in patients with known QT interval prolongation or congenital long QT syndrome. - CLONOTRIL PLUS is contraindicated together with medicinal products that are known to prolong the QT interval. - Acute pulmonary insufficiency; severe respiratory insufficiency, sleep apnoea syndrome, myasthenia gravis, severe hepatic insufficiency. - CLONOTRIL PLUS must not be used in patients in a coma, or in patients known to be abusing pharmaceuticals, drugs or alcohol.
+- Hypersensitivity to the active substance (Clonazepam and Escitalopram) - History of sensitivity to benzodiazepines.
+Hypersensitivity to any of the excipients. - Clinical or biochemical evidence of significant liver disease. - Acute narrow angle glaucoma (it may be used in patients with open angle glaucoma who are receiving appropriate therapy). - Concomitant treatment with non-selective, irreversible monoamine oxidase inhibitors (MAO-inhibitors) is contraindicated due to the risk of serotonin syndrome with agitation, tremor, hyperthermia etc. - The combination of Escitalopram and Clonazepam tablets with reversible MAO-an inhibitors (e.g. moclobemide) or the reversible non-selective MAO-inhibitor linezolid is contraindicated due to the risk of onset of a serotonin syndrome. - Escitalopram and Clonazepam tablets is contraindicated in patients with known QT interval prolongation or congenital long QT syndrome. - Escitalopram and Clonazepam tablets is contraindicated together with medicinal products that are known to prolong the QT interval. - Acute pulmonary insufficiency; severe respiratory insufficiency, sleep apnoea syndrome, myasthenia gravis, severe hepatic insufficiency.

+• Escitalopram and Clonazepam tablets must not be used in patients in a coma, or in patients known to be abusing pharmaceuticals, drugs or alcohol.

-4.4 Special warnings and precautions for use:
+4.4 Special warnings and precautions for